Nanocomposite: Polymer-matrix nanocomposites

+An alternative route to synthesis of nanocomposites is sequential infiltration synthesis, in which inorganic nanomaterials are grown within polymeric substrates using vapor-phase precursors that diffuse into the matrix.
+Furthermore, nanocomposites can be prepared via in situ generation of nanoparticles on and within polymeric materials, an approach that relies on the chemical transformation of suitable precursors to targeted nanoparticles synchronous with the build-up of the nanohybrid systems.
+The in situ-generated nanoparticles tend to nucleate and grow on the active sites of the macromolecular chains, showing strong adhesion on the polymeric host.

 Nanoscale dispersion of filler or controlled nanostructures in the composite can introduce new physical properties and novel behaviors that are absent in the unfilled matrices.
 This effectively changes the nature of the original matrix (such composite materials can be better described by the term genuine nanocomposites or hybrids).
 Some examples of such new properties are fire resistance or flame retardancy, and accelerated biodegradability.

 A range of polymeric nanocomposites are used for biomedical applications such as tissue engineering, drug delivery, cellular therapies.
 Due to unique interactions between polymer and nanoparticles, a range of property combinations can be engineered to mimic native tissue structure and properties.
 A range of natural and synthetic polymers are used to design polymeric nanocomposites for biomedical applications including starch, cellulose, alginate, chitosan, collagen, gelatin, and fibrin, poly(vinyl alcohol) (PVA), poly(ethylene glycol) (PEG), poly(caprolactone) (PCL), poly(lactic-co-glycolic acid) (PLGA), and poly(glycerol sebacate) (PGS).
 A range of nanoparticles including ceramic, polymeric, metal oxide and carbon-based nanomaterials are incorporated within polymeric network to obtain desired property combinations.